 6 Simple Tips to Enhance Mental Health and Brain Fitness

 Stimulate your brain daily to develop a sharper mind and improve fluid intelligence.
-Boost your cognitive performance by playing brain training games.
+Boost your cognitive performance by playing brain training games and fun online games like Solitaire.

 A 2015 study shows that brain training apps enhance cognitive function in healthy individuals.
 Crossword puzzles and mind puzzles that require logic and reasoning have also been used to evaluate attention disorders and help improve mental health.